Gabrielle Union: Politics

 In 2008, Union supported Barack Obama in his presidential campaign.
 After working on the unsuccessful pilot for Army Wives, Union was appointed by President Obama to work with the National Advisory Committee for Violence Against Women.
 Obama contacted her specifically after learning that the pilot had fallen through.
 Union participated in the Obama campaign's "Greater Together" initiative as part of his re-election campaign in 2012.
-In August 2012, Union called on Republican presidential candidate Mitt Romney to release his tax returns and birth certificate, noting his father, George W. Romney, had released his own tax returns while a presidential candidate.
+In August 2012, Union called on Republican presidential candidate Mitt Romney to release his tax returns and birth certificate, noting his father, George W. Romney, had released his own tax returns when he was a presidential candidate.

 In November 2014, the office of Atlanta Mayor Kasim Reed announced a campaign titled "Take a Stand" and its commission of a short film featuring Union and Tika Sumpter.
 Union was named in the 2020 Time 100 list of most influential people.
 In the lead up to the 2020 presidential election, the actress encouraged Facebook users to make sure they had everything they needed to make their vote count by seeking out VoteRiders.

 Personal life

 Union met NFL player Chris Howard at a party in 1999.
 They married on May 5, 2001, and separated in October 2005.
 The divorce was finalized in 2006.
 In a 2014 interview, Union said that she may have rushed into the relationship for the wrong reasons, stating that, "In my 20s, I was all about getting the ring".
 Union had earlier reflected that she spent much of the marriage "upset", and from the relationship she realized that the men in her life were "just human".

 In 2008, Union began dating NBA player Dwyane Wade.
 They married on August 30, 2014, in Miami, Florida, and she became a stepmother to his three children.
-Union stated in an interview prior to the marriage that she and Wade would be signing a prenuptial agreement to protect their individual assets.
+Union said in an interview before to the wedding that she and Wade would sign a prenuptial agreement to protect their individual assets.
 On November 7, 2018, they welcomed a daughter, Kaavia James Union Wade, who was born via surrogate.

+In an April 2023 interview, Union and Wade said that they moved their family from Florida to California partially due to Florida's anti-LGBTQ environment.